nicolezattarin/VQE-minimization-strategies/results/Benchmarks_scipy_iminuit.md

 <img src="varlayer.png"  width="300" class="center"/>

 We perform a VQE minimization, based on the previous circuit, using [qibo.models.VQE](https://qibo.readthedocs.io/en/stable/qibo.html#qibo.models.VQE.minimize) in order to find the ground state of a Heisenberg XXZ hamiltonian.
-Since it's possible to evaluate the minimum eigenvalue of an hamiltonian in Qibo, we can comprare the results of the VQE minimization with the expected value.
+Since it's possible to evaluate the minimum eigenvalue of an hamiltonian in Qibo, we can comprare the results of VQE minimization with the expected value.

-We benchmarked different minimization algorithm taken from [scipy.optimize.minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) and migrad from [iminuit.minimize](https://iminuit.readthedocs.io/en/stable/reference.html#iminuit.minimize).
+We benchmark different minimization algorithm taken from [scipy.optimize.minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) and migrad from [iminuit.minimize](https://iminuit.readthedocs.io/en/stable/reference.html#iminuit.minimize).
 Take as measure of the accuracy of VQE with different minimization algorithms: log(1/eps), where eps is the gap |result-expected|.

 The configuration is repeated for a different number of layers and the input parameters are chosen randomly from 0 to 2pi in all benchmarks.